| This book

 decay.
 The RATE team offered a few possibilities to account for

 this but also admitted the need for further study.
+My favorite

 chapter in this book covered the research of Dr. Steven Boyd, Hebrew